LADP PERFORMS: CITY OF DANCE | HOLLYHOCK HOUSE

 Barnsdall hired Frank Lloyd Wright to design the complex.
 Between 1919–1921, he created Hollyhock House, named for Barnsdall’s favorite flower and adorned with stylized hollyhock motifs throughout the architecture.

-It became a harbinger of modern architecture in Los Angeles.
+The house blends prairie style and Mayan revival influences with early California modernism, and became a harbinger of modern architecture in Los Angeles.

 A UNESCO World Heritage Site